Information regarding the situation in Ukraine

 Information for persons coming to Sweden from Ukraine

-If you are a citizen of Ukraine, and have a passport or other ID document, you can apply for protection for you and your family who are in Sweden, via an e-service.
-On our website you will find information on who is entitled to protection under the Temporary Protection Directive and how to apply.
+our website you will find information on who is entitled to protection under the Temporary Protection Directive and how to apply.
 Follow the link in this box.
-There you will also find information on how the Swedish Migration Agency can help you with housing and financial support and what rights you have in Sweden if you receive a residence permit.
-Those who are covered by the Temporary Protection Directive will be able to apply for an extension of their residence permit.
-More information on how to apply will be available well in advance of 4 March.
+There you will also find information on how the Swedish Migration Agency can help you with accommodation and financial support and what rights you have in Sweden if you receive a residence permit.
+Those who are covered by the Temporary Protection Directive will be able to apply for an extension of their residence permit between 1 February and 4 March.